 This post contains affiliate links.
 If you use these links to make a purchase we may earn a commission.
 Thanks.

-Conversation with some friends the other day about food brought up very good topic, food allergies and food bloggers.
+A conversation with some friends about food brought up a very good topic, food allergies and food bloggers.
 You see, I love my food blog, but there is one simple issue when it comes to cooking certain things.
 I’m allergic to eggs.
 Yeah I know, a food blogger with a food allergy.
 The conversation started when we were discussing pies and lemon meringue came up.
 See, I’ve never tried it because I can’t eat the meringue due to the egg whites.
 Then they mentioned eggs Benedict and french toast.
 I can’t do either of those.
-But, thanks to my mama my french toast is brushed with butter instead of dipped in egg wash.
+But, thanks to my mama my French toast is brushed with butter instead of dipped in egg wash.
 This way I can enjoy breakfast with the rest of my family.

 I remember when I started this blog my family would always ask me how I was going to handle food preparation if I can’t even touch an egg yolk or the whites without breaking out in hives….Here’s how we found out I was allergic to eggs.

 As a toddler I did what most little girls do follow their mommy around the kitchen.
 Well I took it upon myself to go in the refrigerator and grab an egg.
 It cracked and for some reason I decided to play with the yolk.
 That resulted in me breaking out in hives and us ending our day at the emergency room.
 We later found out that if I eat eggs my throat will close up and I can’t breathe (a teacher in preschool forced me to eat the eggs after I told her I was allergic.
 She didn’t listen and the ambulance was called.)